Keyboard shortcuts

 commands.spawn((

-// - collision objects for tiles in a layer named 'collision'
+// - tile colliders in a layer named 'collision'

 TiledPhysicsSettings::<TiledPhysicsAvianBackend> {